 This was Carpenter’s second big-screen horror film after Halloween (1978) and his first cinematic feature film with Barbeau, with another being Escape from New York (1981) (although they had worked together in TV movies).
 These movies are all now cinematic classic movies where Carpenter carved out his name as a director, screenplay writer, soundtrack composer…

 Handsqueeze Rating: 🙂 🙂 🙂 🙂🙂 🙂 🙂10

 Hulk Rating: /10

 This review was submitted to the Adrienne Barbeau Blogathon run by Movie Movie Blog Blog.
-Other reviews with this cast include Barbeau in Escape from New York and The Cannonball Run (1981) as a Main Review, and in relation to it’s cars.
-Another review will be featured on Carpenter as a director in Halloween in October.
-Janet Leigh’s role in Psycho is discussed in my review Hitchcock (2012), about director Alfred Hitchcock and she stars in Night of the Lepus and Circle of Fear.
+Other reviews with this cast include Barbeau in Escape from New York and The Cannonball Run.
+Jamie Lee Curtis stars in Halloween.
+Janet Leigh’s role in Psycho is discussed in Hitchcock about director Alfred Hitchcock and she stars in Night of the Lepus and Circle of Fear.
 Hal Holbrook stars in The Kidnapping of the President.